GIGABOOST.AI

 • Neglecting Your Own Profile: If an investor clicks back to your profile and it hasn't been updated with your latest traction or your 4-method company valuation, the warming loop breaks.

-• How Are Founders Scaling Social Proof in 2026?
+• How Are Founders Scaling Social Proof Without Spending 40 Hours a Week on LinkedIn?

-The "Funded" founder of 2026 treats their social presence as a technical asset.
-They don't have time to manually engage with 500 VCs, so they use a "Human-in-the-Loop" acquisition engine.
+The "Funded" founder of 2026 treats their social presence as a technical asset — they use a "Human-in-the-Loop" acquisition engine to run warming at scale while maintaining authentic voice.
+They don't have time to manually engage with 500 VCs, so the machine handles discovery and warming while the founder handles relationship and close.

-This is what GIGABOOST.AI's matching engine scores across 25 factors before surfacing any name.
-Once the high-probability targets are identified from a database of 340,000+ investor profiles, the software runs the LinkedIn warming sequence in the background.
-Founders then use an approval queue to review the final outreach message, ensuring the personal touch is maintained while the machine handles the discovery and warming.
+This is exactly what GIGABOOST.AI's matching engine does: it identifies the high-probability targets from 340,412+ investor profiles, then runs the LinkedIn warming sequence in the background.
+Founders use an approval queue to review the final outreach message, ensuring the personal touch is maintained while the machine handles the discovery and warming.

 Put these strategies into action